parrotjs/parrotjs/README.md

 #### .environment

-Returns the environment that you are using at this moment.
+It returns the environment that you are using at this moment.

 ```coffee
 Parrot.environment
 # => 'development'
 ```

-Default environment is `development`.
+The default environment is `development`.

 #### .language

-Returns the language that you want to use in the requests with your API's endpoints.
+It returns the language that you want to use in the requests with your API's endpoints.

 ```coffee
 Parrot.language
 # => 'en'
 ```

-Default language is obtained from `navigator.language`, that is the language of the browser of the user.
+The default language is obtained from `navigator.language`, which is the language of the browser of the user.

 #### .ajax(&lt;Object&gt; or &lt;String&gt;)